Small business password security is a big deal

 Passwords are a pain – for everyone

 Passwords are the bane of any internet user’s existence.
-They also cause headaches for IT guys like us.
+They also cause headaches for IT professionals like us.
 The Gartner Group estimates that somewhere between 20-50% of all help desk calls are about passwords.
 But however annoying they are, passwords are absolutely necessary to keep you, your money and your privacy protected.

 Some experts predict passwords will soon be obsolete, but let’s not hold our breath.
 Right now, passwords are very necessary, so let’s make sure your business and personal information stays safe.